oshura/AtroPELLO/documentacion/InventoryPanel.md

 3. **Upload**: `uploadTexture()` copies the canvas into the bound WebGL texture so the HUD quad updates next frame.

 ### Column Details
-- **Character Stats**: stacked bars for health and memory (0-100%) followed by the sanity grid; values come straight from `snapshot.character` so narrative progress can animate the new memory bar without layout changes.
+- **Character Stats**: stacked bars for health and memory (0-100%), the new experience ratio bar (value / experienceMax), and finally the sanity grid; `snapshot.character.level` renders next to the pilot name.
 - **Personal Gear**: uses `buildPersonalRows()` to append placeholder accessories. `getPersonalSlotPalette()` supplies color blocks per slot type, and selected cards render an orange outline.
 - **Equipment**: fixed order defined inline; cards show slot name, module label, description/capabilities, or "Slot vacío" / "N/A" as appropriate.
 Scrollbar heights are computed from content vs viewport heights.
 - **Cargo**: rows call `drawCargoRow()`, which now titles each row with the composition/notes text (defaults to the label) and shows a descriptor derived from `CargoItemType` (`describeCargoType()`).
 Unit counts are right-aligned, matching the latest UX request.